Form CRS

 What Investment Services and Advice Can You Provide Me?

 As requested, we provide other general financial services on a project basis, including estate planning, cash flow planning for certain events such as education expenses or retirement, income tax planning analysis and review of your insurance portfolio, as well as other matters specific to you.
-We also offer consulting services to endowments, foundations, trusts, family offices, retirement plans and corporations.
-Finally, we provide Retirement Plan consulting services to Plans and Plan Fiduciaries.

 Most of our clients engage us for discretionary portfolio management.
 This means that once we agree on an investment plan for your portfolio, we will actively manage your account(s) without contacting you to discuss each investment decision.
 You may impose certain written restrictions on us in the management of your investment portfolio, such as prohibiting the sale of highly appreciated stocks.
 You should note, however, that restrictions imposed by you may adversely affect the composition and performance of your investment portfolio.
+Our non-discretionary assets under management are usually comprised of institutional consulting relationships.
+Clients who choose a non-discretionary relationship will ultimately make the final decision regarding every investment decision; we must receive your approval for each transaction that we facilitate in your account(s).
+While we do accommodate these arrangements in limited circumstances, you should know that this can have an impact on our ability to manage your account(s) efficiently and may result in delays in implementing our advice.

 More information is available in our Form ADV Part 2A (our “Brochure”), in Items 4 and 7; please click here for a link to our Brochure or call our office to have a copy sent to you.
 Here are some questions you might want to discuss with us in more detail: